Skip to content

 1. We created a variable (passedExam) that confirms if you passed your exam (true).

-4. Finally, we invoked each of the three functions asynchronously depending on whether passedExam's value is true or false.
+4. Finally, we invoked each function asynchronously depending on whether passedExam’s value is true or false.

-Therefore, since passedExam's value is always true in our example above, all mom's promises will be fulfilled.
+Therefore, all mom’s promises will be fulfilled since passedExam’s value is always true in our example above.
 As such, our callbacks will return "Mom fulfilled her promise!
 I get a book, a phone, a laptop, and a Jeep 🤩🎉✨".

 Passing callbacks into functions—as we did above—was the default way to accomplish several asynchronous operations, which often leads to creating the “callback pyramid of doom.”